How To Use A 'Fake' Credit Card To Protect Yourself From Hackers

-Dozens of retailers including Target, Neiman Marcus, and Home Depot have reported data breaches in the last year.

-People who are feeling uneasy about using their credit cards following the attacks might find solace in a security system that uses randomly generated credit card numbers to fend off potential hackers.
+Consumers who are feeling timid about using their credit cards following the massive data breaches at Target and Neiman Marcus might find solace in a new security system that uses randomly generated credit card numbers to fend off potential hackers.

 The service, called MaskMe, was developed by the Boston-based privacy firm Abine, which is behind the popular blocking software DoNotTrackMe.